david-macmahon/DopplerDriftSearchPipelineOutputs.jl/README.md

-The fields whose names start with `pk` describe the hit (i.e. the peak proto-hit of the cluster).  `nhits` and the various `lo`/`hi` fields are intended to give some general indication of the morphology of the proto-hit cluster.
+The fields whose names start with `pk` describe the hit (i.e. the peak proto-hit of the cluster).  `nhits` and the various `lo`/`hi` fields are intended to give some very basic indication of the morphology of the proto-hit cluster.

 # Loading hits